Murder of Brooke Wilberger

 Brooke Carol Wilberger (February 20, 1985 – May 25, 2004) was an American student from the state of Oregon who was abducted and later murdered.
 Her disappearance was covered by the national media; her murder investigation was one of the most publicized in Oregon's history.
+Joel Patrick Courtney ultimately pleaded guilty to the aggravated murder of Wilberger; he was sentenced to life imprisonment without the possibility of parole.

 Early life

 Brooke Wilberger was born in Fresno, California, on February 20, 1985, to Greg and Cammy Wilberger.
 She had three sisters and two brothers.
 Described as a devout member of the Church of Jesus Christ of Latter-day Saints, Wilberger was a graduate of Elmira High School near Eugene, Oregon.
 She had just completed her freshman year at Brigham Young University in Provo, Utah, at the time of her abduction.
 During that time, her boyfriend, Justin Blake, was serving as a Mormon missionary in Venezuela.

 Disappearance

 At the time of her disappearance, Wilberger was on summer vacation, visiting and working for one of her sisters in Corvallis, Oregon.
 On the morning of May 24, 2004, Wilberger was last seen cleaning lamp posts in the parking lot of the Oak Park Apartments, which her sister and brother-in-law managed, on the edge of the Oregon State University campus.